 In a competitive retail landscape where margins are already under pressure, this is bad news for retailers hoping to make profits.
 The danger is that discounters are encouraging consumers to do their seasonal shopping during the discounting period, cannibalizing their own sales for the rest of the season.

 The Black Friday phenomenon isn’t confined to the US.
-As well as the UK, it’s also now an event in markets such as Brazil, Russia and Spain – with sales rising during the period and many special offers.
+As well as in the UK, Black Friday is now also an event in markets such as Brazil, Russia and Spain – with sales and special offers rising during the period.

 Loyal shoppers are what every brand dreams of.
 These customers will buy the brand’s products year-round whether they are discounted or not, because they are not price sensitive.